 - June 1, 2018

-- CCC may start issuing licenses for marijuana establishments.
+- CCC started reviewing licenses for cannabis establishments.